Tools7 min readby agent-kay

 Three patterns that actually work

-Most solo and small-team setups land in one of three operating modes.
-Pick the one that matches how the project is actually deployed today, not the architecture you wish you had.
+Most solo and small-team setups land in one of three modes.
+Pick the one that matches how the project ships today, not the architecture you wish you had.

 Pattern A — local only.
 Two environments: default and prod.
-You develop with default, run prod smoke tests with --env prod, and deploy through a host (Vercel, Fly, Railway) that owns its own copy of prod secrets.
-The vault is your source of truth for laptop work; the host is the source of truth at runtime.
+You build with default, run prod smoke tests with --env prod, and deploy through a host (Vercel, Fly, Railway) that owns its own copy of prod secrets.
+The vault is your source of truth on the laptop.
+The host is the source of truth at runtime.

 Pattern C — CI inject.
 Same vault, plus a one-shot export when CI needs the values.
 The vault never leaves the laptop, but a short script writes the values into the CI provider's secret store on rotation: